 Why should you read it?

-Although this is a short read, Paul Rouke, from CRO agency PRWD has managed to gather contributions from 17 global CRO thought leaders, including Chris Goward , Roger Dooley, Brian Massey, Peep Laja, Bart Schutz, Oli Gardner, Talia Wolf and Tim Ash.
+Although this is a short read, Paul Rouke, from CRO agency PRWD has managed to gather contributions from 17 global CRO thought leaders.
+Even including Chris Goward, Roger Dooley, Brian Massey, Peep Laja, Bart Schutz, Oli Gardner, Talia Wolf and also Tim Ash.
 These are people with a huge amount of experience of successfully applying CRO strategies in large ecommerce organisations.

-The Dunning-Kruger effect is a cognitive bias that is the result of people being over-rating their level of competence in an area of expertise.
-This means we have a tendency to become over-confident about our knowledge and ability to comprehend and interpret data related to the topic under evaluation.
+The Dunning-Kruger effect is a cognitive bias that is the result of people over-rating their level of competence in an area of expertise.
+This means we have a tendency to become over-confident about our knowledge and ability to comprehend and interpret data related to a topic.
 In CRO this is not helped by the creation of silos within the organisation to optimise the digital experience.
-This can act as a barrier to collaboration and the sharing of knowledge which can create an environment which allows the Dunning-Kruger effect to flourish.
+This can act as a barrier to collaboration and the sharing of knowledge.
+It can also create an environment which allows the Dunning-Kruger effect to flourish.

-A number of reasons are given for the lack of adoption of a CRO philosophy at the executive level, including the name and a lack of change management skills in the team.
-But the most frequent cause mentioned is the perception of CRO as a short-term tactic rather than a strategy for long-term growth.
+A number of reasons are given for the lack of adoption of a CRO philosophy at the executive level.
+Including the name and a lack of change management skills in the team.
+The most frequent cause is the perception of CRO as a short-term tactic rather than a strategy for long-term growth.
 As a result CRO thinking is often not embedded into the culture of the organisation from the C-suite downwards.
-This automatically relegates CRO to a tactical solution to short-term problems that can be handled by a silo in marketing or some other department in the organisation.
+This automatically relegates CRO to a tactical solution to short-term problems by a silo in marketing or some other department in the organisation.

 What you won’t get from this book is any insight into the detailed process of CRO or tips for experiments to increase your conversion rate.
 This book is solely about why CRO has failed to be successfully embedded into the culture and processes of many digital organisations.

 I have to agree that this is a problem.
-Being an optimiser in an organisation where there isn’t a culture of experimentation and senior management support is limited can be soul destroying.
+Being an optimiser in an organisation where there isn’t a culture of experimentation and senior management support can be soul destroying.
 It feels like there is a constant battle to get resources and co-operation from product, MarComs and marketing.
-As a number of contributors mentioned you need to employ change management skills and engage internal stakeholders first before trying to communicate your strategy.
+You need to employ change management skills and engage internal stakeholders first before trying to communicate your strategy.

 Who should read this book?

-The problem outlined in the book is clearly with communicating the benefits and implementation of CRO to executive level management.
-As such this is an ideal read for C-suite management and CRO managers seeking to establish a culture of CRO within their organisation.
+The problem in the book is clearly with communicating the benefits and implementation of CRO to executive level management.
+This is an ideal read for C-suite management and CRO managers seeking to establish a culture of CRO within their organisation.
 This is likely to help counteract the Dunning-Kruger effect.

 The book should be a wake-up call for many CRO specialists and executives who are allowing their sites to fall further behind the leaders in customer centricity and experimentation.
-According to RedEye companies spend on average $92 on driving traffic to their website and only $1 to convert those visitors.
-This is not a sustainable approach because sites will increasingly be squeezed out of the market by the likes of Amazon, AO.com and other companies that recognise the benefits of a strategic approach to CRO.
+According to RedEye, companies spend on average $92 on driving traffic to their website and only $1 to convert those visitors.
+This is not a sustainable approach.
+Sites will increasingly be squeezed out of the market by the likes of Amazon, AO.com and other companies that recognise the benefits of a strategic approach to CRO.

-I firmly believe that with the development of artificial intelligence based optimisation tools, such as Sentient Ascend, this time is rapidly approaching.
-Such technology is speeding up the optimisation process by allowing massively complex multivariate testing.
-Companies that embed CRO into their culture as a strategy for growth will exploit these tools much more effectively than organisations using CRO as a tactical tool.
-So maybe the book should be re-named “The Growth Strategy That You Can’t Afford To Ignore”?
+Technology is speeding up the optimisation process by allowing massively complex multivariate testing.
+Companies that embed CRO into their culture as a strategy for growth will exploit these tools much more effectively than organisations it as a tactical tool.

 Value for money:

-As I have already mentioned the book is on the short side and with such a star-studied list of contributors you might have expected more detail on how to implement a strategic approach to CRO.
-However, the contributors do make some very valid points and there are plenty of other books to read if you want advice on the optimisation process.
+With such a star-studied list of contributors you might have expected more detail on how to implement a strategic approach to CRO.
+However, the contributors do make some very valid points.
+There are plenty of other books to read if you want advice on the optimisation process.
 Given the potential audience of CEOs and CMOs brevity is also a bonus.
 They won’t want to read anything too detailed or long about what they perceive to be a specialist subject.
-So my advice is buy the kindle version for your smartphone or e-book reader as it’s only £2.99.
+My advice is buy the kindle version for your smartphone or e-book reader as it’s only £2.99.